-Sri Subrahmanya Sabha was established around 112 years ago, in 1908 at remote village called Kadaba, DK District.
+Sri Subrahmanya Sabha was established around 112 years ago, in 1908 at a remote village called Kadaba, DK District.
 The organization was established with a main objective to encourage education among the youth, as during that time, education to younger generation was a hard task because of poverty, lack of remunerative jobs, large family to feed with limited resources.

 Sri Subrahmanya Sabha, in addition to its main objective, taken initiative to provide developmental activities to its members, bringing them together under one roof for various activities like Poojas, Upakarma, get together etc., Sabha was also intended to bring uniform cultural behavior among Sthanika Brahmin.